alimate/alimate.github.io/_posts/2020-4-24-thread-local-random.md

 Basically, each thread tries to change the seed value to a new one atomically via `compareAndSet`.
 If a thread fails to do so, it will retry the same process until it could successfully commit the update.

-**When the contention is high, the number of <span title="Comapre and Set">CAS</span> failures increases.
-That's the main reason behind the poor performance of `Random` in concurrent environemnts.**
+**When the contention is high, the number of <span title="Compare and Set">CAS</span> failures increases.
+That's the main reason behind the poor performance of `Random` in concurrent environments.**

 ## No More CAS
 ---